 Who is the team behind the VT Downing Unique Opportunities Fund?

-The fund is managed by award-winning* Rosemary Banyard.
+The fund manager is award-winning* Rosemary Banyard.
 Rosemary began her career with James Capel & Co where she was a senior investment analyst for 12 years before becoming a Fund Manager at AIB Govett.

 Rosemary rose to prominence and developed a reputation as one of the leading female fund managers in the UK when she joined Schroders in 1997.
 For almost 20 years, she was known for running the acclaimed Schroder UK Smaller Companies Fund with Andy Brough, and was for many years lead manager of the award-winning Schroder Mid Cap Fund Plc, as well as heading up several other segregated UK equity mandates, managing total assets of around £1 billion.